 Myers v.
 Bremen Casting Inc and Mastic Home Interiors

 Larry Myers was exposed to asbestos while working as a contractor/electrician at Mastic Home Exteriors and Bremen Casting.
 Plaintiffs allege these exposures contributed to cause Larry to develop terminal mesothelioma.
 The Myers alleged three theories of liability against the Defendants: 1) respondeat superior for the acts of their employees directly exposing Larry to asbestos; vicarious liability for the acts of other independent contractors who exposed Larry; and liability for the dangerous asbestos condition on the premises.
 Trial Court denied summary judgment as to the Myers’ respondeat superior claims holding that premise owners are responsible for conduct of their own employees, but granted it as to the others.
 The Defendants sought leave to request interlocutory appeal, which was granted.
 This case involves the scope of PSI Energy v.
 Roberts.
 In Roberts, Indiana Supreme Court held an entity is not responsible to employees of independent contractors for injuries sustained by reason of potentially dangerous conditions on the property that the contractor who employed the worker was hired to address.
 The Myers ask the Court of Appeals to recognize Roberts opinion is limited to situations in which a contractor is injured by the very work he was hired to address and not the circumstances involved in this type of case.
-Update: On September 28, 2016, the Indiana Court of Appeals held 1) the trial court erred in granting the Defendants' summary judgment on the Myers vicarious pertaining to the negligence of independent contractors; 2) the trial court did not err in denying the Defendants' summary judgment on the Myer's respondeat superior claim; 3) trial court erred in granting the Defendants' summary judgment on the Myers premises liability claim.
+On September 28, 2016, the Indiana Court of Appeals held 1) the trial court erred in granting the Defendants' summary judgment on the Myers vicarious pertaining to the negligence of independent contractors; 2) the trial court did not err in denying the Defendants' summary judgment on the Myer's respondeat superior claim; 3) trial court erred in granting the Defendants' summary judgment on the Myers premises liability claim.
 Essentially, the Court of Appeals disagreed with the defendants' contention that the plaintiff was injured by the condition he was hired to address, thereby making Roberts inapplicable.
 The Court of Appeals held there was a geuine issue of material fact regarding whether the "due precaution" exception applied to the general rule of non-liability on behalf of a principal for acts of negligence of an independent contractor and whether the landowner was negligent under premises liability.
 On October 28, 2016 the Defendants filed a Petition to Transfer.
+On January 12th, 2017 the Indiana Supreme Court denied transfer.
+Opinion Certified 1/19/17.

 Jeff Hammond is serving as amicus counsel.
 View ITLA's brief here.